kunukkkk/HiFi-CaNet/README.md

 Pytorch implementation of the paper "[HiFi-CaNet: A High-Level Feature Guided Cascade Network for Lane Detection]".

-This code is improved by CLRNet source code.[@zheng2022clrnet]
+This code is improved by CLRNet source code.

 ## Introduction
 ![HiFi-CaNet](image/Fig.2.jpg)